 member of The Society of Clinical and Medical Hair Removal (SCMHR)

-When large areas of hair need to be treated (such as upper lip, underarms, legs or bikini area), laser hair removal is what I recommend to my clients.
+When large areas of hair need to be treated (like the upper lip, underarms, legs or bikini area), laser hair removal is what I recommend to clients.
 However, laser is not 100% effective at removing all hair.
-Depending on the individual, laser hair removal is about 95% effective, as does not treat white or vellus (baby-fuzz) hair.
-In addition, laser treatments are prohibited around the eyes, so if a permanent brow is what you seek, Electrolysis is your only option.
+Depending on the individual, laser hair removal is about 95% effective, as does not treat white or vellus hair.
+In addition, laser treatments are not recommended around the eyes.
+Therefore, Electrolysis is the only option for permanent brow shaping.

-Electrolysis does not discriminate against hair, which means that color, texture and skin condition are irrelevant.
-It is a sterile treatment by which a small application of current is introduced into the hair follicle.
-Electrolysis is the only form of permanent hair removal; it is 100% effective and is approved by the FDA.
-When a direct current of energy is applied into the follicle, a chemical reaction occurs and the hair cells coagulate, causing the life supply of the hair to weaken.
+In Electrolysis, color, texture and skin condition is irrelevant.
+It's a treatment by which a small application of energy is introduced into the hair follicle, making it the only form of permanent hair removal that's 100% effective, and approved by the FDA.
+When a direct current of energy is introduced to the follicle, a chemical reaction occurs and the hair cells coagulate, causing the life supply of the hair to weaken.
 The goal is to gradually weaken the lifespan of the hair-root, over time, whilst maintaining the health of the skin.
 Electrolysis treatments can be achieved by various energy modalities: Thermolysis, Galvanic or The Blend, which combines Thermolysis & Galvanic together; I use Thermolysis in my Electrology practice (2014 Fischer TS-1 machine).

 After treatment, your skin may be slightly red and/or swollen.
 This is completely normal and will lessen within a few hours (but may last a few days).
 It is also not unusual for redness and swelling to appear the day AFTER treatment.
 A slight crust may develop over the treated area, again, this is normal.
 The crust is a good sign, it's you body's natural process for sealing the follicle in an effort for healing to occur.
 If a crust develops, allow the skin to heal and DO NOT pick at it, as picking may cause the area to pit or scar (allow the area to shed on it's own).
 During treatment, the hair was removed with a current of energy, traumatizing the dermal papilla (hair root), and rendering the follicle exposed to elements and bacteria.
 The best thing that you can do 48 hours post-treatment, is to keep the area clean (and avoid touching it), keep the area moist (with an anti-bacterial ointment or Aquafor), and avoid applying harsh products, including make-up.